 As the awards had little value at first, many companies did not request certification for their artists.
 (There are many reasons why a record company might not want to show anyone their books.)

 When the RIAA began issuing Gold Record Awards in 1958, singles were the medium that mattered but albums were recognized.
-The criteria for singles and albums were very different in the beginning: the RIAA counted records sold for singles, but counted dollar amounts for albums as few LPs sold large quantities of records.
+The criteria for singles and albums were very different in the beginning: the RIAA counted records sold for singles but counted dollar amounts for albums as few LPs sold large quantities of records.

 Gold Record Award for singles

 A single had to sell 1,000,000 (one million) copies within the United States.
 The RIAA counted all sales of 78s and 45s to retailers and wholesalers, including jukebox vendors.
-They also counted free copies given to retailers for placing large orders, as they were more a discount to encourage large orders than actually freebies.
+They also counted free copies given to retailers for placing large orders, as they were more a discount to encourage large orders than actual freebies.
 7

 Platinum Record Awards for singles